stack-rs/rattan/guide/src/guide/new-cell.md

 ### Cell

 Up until now, we have implemented the three necessary traits for creating a custom cell: `Ingress`, `Egress`, and `ControlInterface`, along with the struct for the cell's configuration information.
 However, these structs are just parts of the cell.
-In order to make them function properly in rattan, we need to assemble them into a single struct.
+In order to make them function properly in Rattan, we need to assemble them into a single struct.
 This is why we need to implement the `Cell` trait.

-The `Cell` trait has four methods that must be implemented: `sender`, `receiver`, `into_receiver`, and `control_interface`.
-The `sender` method returns a copy of the `Ingress`; the `receiver` method returns a mutable reference to the `Egress`; the `into_receiver` method returns the `Egress`; and the `control_interface` method returns an `Arc` of the `ControlInterface`.
+The `Cell` trait has four methods that must be implemented: `sender`, `receiver`, `into_receiver`, and `control_interface`:

+- The `sender` method returns a cloned `Arc` of the `Ingress`
+- The `receiver` method returns a mutable reference to the `Egress`
+- The `into_receiver` method returns the `Egress`
+- The `control_interface` method returns an `Arc` of the `ControlInterface`

 Refer to the example below: